xtremeSR/stargazer/progress.md

 Before the agent can run it also needs to be trained, which means iterating through many battles this would require initiating many battles one by one till agent converges which means

+# training the DQN agent on replays

+# self-play